 Sure, we have all heard about bringing a GoPro and a camera to capture your travels to Ireland, but what about adding a drone to your Ireland packing list?
 Drones are rising in popularity and it is no surprise!
 It is just so much fun to capture the world from above!
 Drones are more affordable and easier to fly than ever before.
 If you are looking for what to bring to Ireland to capture your trip in a unique way, a drone is perfect!

 We always suggest buying from DJI and recommend the DJI Spark if you are looking to spend a little less money or the DJI Mavic Pro or Mavic Air if you are looking to invest a little more money.
 Drones are such a fun way to capture your travels and Ireland is the perfect place to fly.
 Be careful when flying along the coast if it is windy!
 You don’t want your new drone to get taken away into the sea!
+Finally, never fly your drone over people or in crowded areas such as cities and beware of no-drone zones.
+There is usually a sign such as at the Cliffs Of Moher.

 #6.
 Multiple Memory Cards So You Don’t Have To Worry About Running Out Of Space